Date: December 17, 1965

 Location:

-The first AC-47 gunships arrived in Vietnam in November 1965.
+The first AC-47 gunships arrived in Vietnam during November 1965.
 Their guns had been removed in

 order to lighten the aircraft for the trans-Pacific flight.
 The guns would not arrive until a month later.